darrianbaldric/resume-site/README.md

 # resume-site
-Full functional web UI with personal bibliography and resume
+A Full functional web UI of my personal bibliography and a snapshot of my resume.
+More details can be provided if needed.